Giant blobs of seaweed are hitting Florida. That's when the real problem begins

 Some companies are still trying to get creative, experimenting with turning sargassum into biofuel, construction material or even medicinal products.

-One of the more promising ideas is a double-edged sword: Sinking sargassum to prevent it from releasing carbon.
+One of the more promising ideas takes a two-birds-one-stone approach: Sinking sargassum to prevent it from releasing carbon, which would help fight climate change.

-The U.K. startup Seaweed Generation is building an autonomous robot that could intercept sargassum patches close to shore, drag them back out to the open ocean and force them to sink to a depth of 1,000 meters, effectively trapping the carbon sargassum holds.
+The U.K. startup Seaweed Generation is building an autonomous robot that could intercept sargassum patches close to shore, drag them back out to the open ocean and force them to sink to a depth of 1,000 meters, effectively trapping the carbon in the ocean.

 "It's a bit like a seaweed Roomba," the company's CEO, Paddy Estridge, told NPR.
 "It goes through the water very very slowly and, a bit like Pac-Man, scoops up the seaweed."
 Then it dives down and offloads the biomass around 200 meters deep, where the air pods that keep the sargassum afloat pop, sending the mass to a watery grave.